PassiveLemon/poepyautopot/README.md

 Of course you can always edit the code itself to fit some of your needs.
 It's still very much a WIP so more is to come.
 There is still plenty of room for improvement and features. </br>

+# Notes
+I do not recommend relying on this to always keep you alive.
+It does a pretty good job but do not expect it to replace for your fingers.
+I do not think it is fast enough for that. </br>

+On my system, it runs at around 60-70 Hz.
+This may be different based on your system hardware and configuration.
+Usually, the less things you enable, the faster it runs.
+I am trying to make this as fast as possible. </br>

+I recommend to run PoE at 60 FPS.
+Running it too high will cause the game to get choppy and it might slow down the script.
+From personal experience, running at 144 FPS is way more choppy than at 60 FPS. </br>

+Currently, pixel values only detect if something is empty.
+This works easily but it not the most customizable.
+This may be improved in the future. </br>

+Flasks do have a lock system but its only for itself.
+It does not currently detect the lock of other flasks.
+This means that it may use other life/mana flasks almost immediately after previously using one because of delays in the life zone.
+Faster flask durations and slower check rates make this less noticable but it's planned to be fixed. </br>